keenlim/CDEFG_workshop/README.md

 cd CDEFG_codebase
 ```

+- Download the entire repository from the CDEFG Teams channel folder as a Zip file.
+- Unzip the file and open the file with VSCode

 - To start, you need to first create a virtual environment and install all dependencies and all required libraries.
 ```
 pip install virtualenv